 Turning Lemons Into Lemonade Days

 At its core, Lemonade Days is a charity event.
 It began in 1998 after an F2 tornado tore through the city at 150 mph.
 The Dunwoody Tornado damaged thousands of homes and downed tens of thousands of trees.
 It also caused significant damage to the Georgia State University Perimeter College (formerly known as Georgia Perimeter College.)
 In the aftermath, the Dunwoody Preservation Trust created a small event to raise money for community repairs.
 It has proven to be successful then and now as Lemonade Days continues to be their largest annual fund raising event.
-Watch this video from to learn more about the story.
+Talk about turning lemons into lemonade!
+And speaking of lemonade...

 What to Expect At Lemonade Days